syvita/standards/README.md

 # Standards

-This is the org-wide repository that contains the labs3 standards.
-These are standards mainly regarding code style for organisation projects.
+This is the org-wide repository that contains Syvita standards.
+These are standards mainly regarding code style for Guild projects.
 They are not enforced, only recommendended.

 ## Current list of (potential) standards

-* L3S-01.md - Clarity coding standard
+* Syv-01.md - Clarity coding standard
-* L3S-02.md - Architecture model standard
+* Syv-02.md - Architecture model standard
-* L3S-03.md - Unit testing standard
+* Syv-03.md - Unit testing standard

 ## Naming